ubco-mds-2024/DATA_551_PL_Dashboard/doc/feedback-milestone3.md

 #### Response:

-we appreciate your suggestion regarding the first line chart and understand the importance of making trends as clear and easy to interpret as possible.
+We appreciate your suggestion regarding the first line chart and understand the importance of making trends as clear and easy to interpret as possible.
 To improve visibility, we will adjust the height of the chart, allowing for better spacing and making it easier to distinguish patterns over time.
 This change should help ensure that key trends stand out more effectively, enhancing the overall readability and user experience.
 Additionally, we will review the surrounding layout to ensure the adjustment integrates seamlessly with the rest of the dashboard.

 ---